guitarino/adaptive-grid--preact/README.md

 ## Advanced use-case: min height to match the content height

 What if you want your grid item's height match its content height?
-There is another component in the package that composes the original `adaptive-grid`, imported as follows:
+There is another component in the package that composes the original `AdaptiveGrid`, imported as follows:

 ```javascript
 import { AdaptiveGrid, AdaptiveGridItem } from 'adaptive-grid--preact/build/adaptive-content-grid';